 Fighting legal battles over who is at fault is just the beginning of what a lawyer can do for you and your drunk boating accident claim.
 Your lawyer can take control of every aspect of your case so you can focus on recovering from your injuries.
 That might include gathering evidence, filing documents with the court, negotiating with the at-fault party and their attorney, calculating the value of your damages, and fighting for you in court.

-That way, you can focus on your health with the peace of mind of knowing that a capable legal ally is fighting hard for every dollar you are owed.
+That way, you can focus on your health with the peace of mind of knowing that a capable Costa Mesa personal injury attorney is fighting hard for every dollar you are owed.